To answer this, we must define what we mean by “saved.” Under the New Covenant, we define it as being born again.

 The Faith of Noah, Daniel, and Job

 Two of these men lived before the nation of Israel was established — Job and Noah.
 Daniel, of course, was an Israelite.
-But the Bible tells us that all three were declared righteous based on their faith; and that their faith delivered their own souls:
+But the Bible tells us that all three were declared righteous based on their faith; and that their faith delivered their own souls — not any works they did:

 Ezek 14:14 Though these three men, Noah, Daniel, and Job, were in it, they should deliver but their own souls by their righteousness, saith the Lord GOD.

 Noah’s faith was demonstrated when he built the ark as God commanded.
-Daniel’s faith was demonstrated in the lion’s den.
+Daniel’s faith was demonstrated in the lion’s den and his faithfulness to seek God.
 And Job’s faith was demonstrated in the tribulations he endured.
-All three believed (trusted) God and their believing (their trusting) was counted to them as righteousness.
+All three believed and trusted God, and it was counted to them as righteousness.

-God declared righteousness in Abraham, Noah, Daniel, and Job based on their faith (believing God).
-But their faith, and God’s declaration of their righteousness, did not deliver them from the burden of ceremonial laws, including sacrifices.
-They all had to live by their faith.
-Although they were proclaimed righteous, they did not receive the gift of the Holy Spirit and the fruit that He works in those who are justified in Christ.
+While God declared all three righteous based on their faith (believing God), their faith and God’s declaration of their righteousness did not deliver them from the burden of ceremonial laws, including sacrifices.
+They all had to live by their own faith.
+(Read Why “his faith” in Habakkuk 2:4).

 ****Righteousness vs. Justification

+As Christians, our souls have been made alive (regenerated).
+We have received the imputed righteousness of Christ at the moment of our justification. making us positionally and permanently worthy (justified) in God’s eyes.
 Abraham, and all others before the cross, did not have that kind of justification.
-They had God’s declaration of their righteousness based on their faith demonstrated by their works.
+They had God’s declaration of their righteousness based on their faith and demonstrated by their works.
+Our righteousness is Christ’s given to us, based on our faith in HIS works.

 By Faith